 Learn more about positive dog training classes in Force Free Dog Trainer Tips from an Expert.

 Like any training routine, it takes time and patience.
 Your dog will not stop digging right away, but if you keep working with him and provide a positive alternative to digging behavior modification, your dog will learn better behaviors.

 If you feel frustrated, take a break from your dog digs.
 Stay the course, track the data, and you'll find the right solution how to stop your dog from digging.

 How to Stop a Puppy From Digging

-Puppies are learning sponges, and every day presents a new opportunity to train good puppy behaviour.
+Puppies are learning sponges, and every day presents a new opportunity to train good puppy behavior.
 Teaching good habits and exercise routines at a young age will help them avoid bad habits like digging as they get older.

-At the first signs of destructive behaviour, start replacing that bad habit with a better, more positive one.
+At the first signs of destructive behavior, start replacing that bad habit with a better, more positive one.
 Puppies get bored easily and are very curious.
 Lots of toys and mental stimulation are the best way to keep your puppy entertained and out of trouble.

 Does your dog dig up your yard?
 Share your story or tips in the comments below!